Gifts of Life Insurance

-A gift of a life insurance policy allows a donor to make a considerable future gift to the Nature Conservancy of Canada with a relatively small financial contribution.
-Life insurance is a great tool used for tax and estate planning in order to maximise your gift for conservation while reducing taxes and leaving more to your family and loved ones.
+A gift of a life insurance policy is a way for a donor to make a considerable future gift to the Nature Conservancy of Canada with a relatively small annual financial contribution.
+Life insurance is a great tool for tax and estate planning in order to maximise your gift for conservation while reducing taxes and leaving more to your family and loved ones.

 Benefits of a gift of life insurance